metagenlab/zDB/docs/setup/db_setup.rst

     - perform comparative analysis based on OrthoFinder orthologous groups
     - Plot interactive circular genome maps with circos
     - Plot local alignments relying on orthology informations
-    - Blast the database using the various blast flavours

 0. Setup env with conda
 ------------------------